Locations / Date

-EASA Aircrew Licensing for Industry Training Course
+EASA Aircrew Licensing Training Course (EU) 1178/2011 and Amending Regulations

 This three-day course covers all the requirements laid down by EC Reg 1178/2011 in an interactive and intuitive manner.
 The course is divided between instructional modules and practical group exercises, assisting the delegate to develop an in-depth knowledge of the regulation.

 This course may be combined with the NAA Inspector - EASA Aircrew Licensing Training Course, as the first days of this course cover the same subjects.

 Note: Bringing a laptop to the training venue is a must, once part of the training material will be provided electronically - access to a laptop is required for some important elements of the course.

 - History of European aviation regulations

 - General overview of the Basic Regulation and its applicability.